 “We are looking for a talented article writer to work with us on a long-term basis.
 To begin with, we need at least 20 articles.
 Our budget is $10 for a start, and if you deliver quality work, the pay rates will increase.”

 Should you ever come across such a job advertisement, simply run away from them.
 These are scams.
-You will be fooled with a promise of getting a long-term project and that the pay rates will increase over time based on your evaluation.
-In that case, you will have worked for a meager pay for the first time, even after submitting a bulk of work.
+You will be fooled by a promise of getting a long-term project and that the pay rates will increase over time based on your evaluation.
+In that case, you will have worked for meager pay for the first time, even after submitting a bulk of work.